 Prevention of primary Strongyloides infections is the same as for hookworms.
 It involves

 If patients are about to begin treatment with corticosteroids or other immunosuppressants, are infected with HTLV-1, or have impaired cell-mediated immunity for other reasons, they may be tested for Strongyloides infection.
 Several stool examinations and serologic testing should be done if patients have any of the following:

 Potential organ transplant recipients and donors from endemic regions should also be tested.

 Such testing can help prevent potentially fatal hyperinfection syndrome.

 If patients have strongyloidiasis, treatment should be instituted and parasitologic cure should be documented before immunosuppression.
 Immunosuppressed people who have recurrent strongyloidiasis require additional courses of treatment until cured.

 Strongyloides larvae penetrate human skin when people walk barefoot on infested soil.

 Larvae travel through the bloodstream to the lungs, penetrate the alveoli, ascend the respiratory tract, are swallowed, and then mature in the intestines; adult worms produce ova that hatch in the intestines, releasing larvae; they can develop into infective filariform larvae, which may cause external or internal autoinfection, perpetuating the cycle.

-Patients who are taking corticosteroids or who have impaired cell-mediated immunity may develop potentially fatal hyperinfection syndrome—disseminated disease involving the lungs, intestines, skin, and organs that are not part of the parasite’s normal life cycle (eg, CNS, liver, heart).
+Patients who are coinfected with HTLV-1, who are taking corticosteroids, or who have impaired cell-mediated immunity for other reasons may develop potentially fatal hyperinfection syndrome—disseminated disease involving the lungs, intestines, skin, and other organs that are not part of the parasite’s normal life cycle (eg, CNS, liver, heart).

 Symptoms include rash, pulmonary symptoms (including cough and wheezing), and abdominal pain with diarrhea.